2. Development and Review

 Stage 3: Outcome

-8. Section C of the Schemapp1 should be completed by the proposing institute in response to the report, providing details of amendments made to the original proposal as a result of the feedback from the scheme approval panel.
+8. Section C of the Schemapp1 should be completed by the proposing academic department in response to the report, providing details of amendments made to the original proposal as a result of the feedback from the scheme approval panel.
 No further changes should be made to Sections A and B. Section C of the Schemapp1 form and the Schemapp5 form will be reported to ADPC.

 9. The following forms are also available and should be submitted to ADPC for consideration where new combinations of existing Majors, Minors and Joints are proposed, along with changes to a title and requests to withdraw or suspend a scheme: